top of page

 • Trans fats: from processed and fried foods, and

-… then you’ll probably start feeling better, more energized, and more ‘regular’ (if you know what I mean. *Wink wink*).
+… then you’ll probably start feeling better and more energized.

-Every color fruit and vegetable does something different for our body – so choose all different colors, the deeper the color, the more nutrients that food has!
+Every color fruit and vegetable does something different for our body and has a different variety of vitamins, minerals, and antioxidants .
+So choose all different colors - the deeper the color, the more nutrients that food has!

-**Before changing your diet, speak with your doctor or a Registered Dietitian to ensure the changes are compatible with your health and medications.
-Also, a more intense diet should not be done for an extended period of time (no longer than 3-5 days).
-Increasing fruits and vegetables is a healthy decision, however cutting out whole grains may be detrimental to your health, especially if your an active individual or an athlete.
+**Before changing your diet, speak with your doctor or a Registered Dietitian Nutritionist to ensure the changes are compatible with your health and medications.
+Also, a more intense diet should not be done for an extended period (no longer than 3-5 days).
+Increasing fruits and vegetables is a healthy decision, however cutting out whole grains may be detrimental to your health, especially if you are an active individual or an athlete.

 Diets have the word ‘Die’ in them... they don’t last!

-For the most success, find a healthy eating patter that is satisfying, energizes you, includes foods you love, and most importantly – one that you know you can continue to eat for a long, long time.
+For the most success, find a healthy eating pattern that is satisfying, energizing, and includes foods you love.
+And most importantly, one that you know you can continue to eat for a long, long time.

 Aim for a lifestyle change, not a diet.